Fishing Spider

 Life History

-Dolomedes tenebrosus are frequently found far away from water, usually in wooded settings.
-They hibernate as immature adults (penultimate instar) under stones or loose bark, in tree cavities, and in human-made structures.
-D. tenebrosus matures in the spring and will subsequently mate.
+Dolomedes tenebrosus is frequently found far away from water, usually in wooded settings.
+They hibernate as immature adults (penultimate instar) under stones or loose bark, in tree cavities, and in human-made structures and mature in the spring.
 Mature individuals may be found from early May through September.
-The egg cases are deposited in June and are carried around by the females until the spiderlings are ready to hatch.
+The egg sacs are deposited in June and are carried around by the females until the spiderlings are ready to hatch.
 Young spiderlings may be found from July through September.
 The young are guarded by the female in a nursery web and may number 1,000 or more.

 Medical Importance

-Although a large spider such as D. tenebrosus is able to bite humans, it is a shy spider that will run from people.
+Fishing spiders are quite shy and generally run from humans at the slightest movement.
 Bites are typically no more severe than a bee or wasp sting.
-Exceptions do occur for individuals who are sensitive to spider venoms.
+Exceptions do occur in individuals who are sensitive to spider venoms.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.